 During recent years e-branding has been intensely discussed in scholarly literature (Rowley, 2004).
-The so-called "Internet hype", which lasted until the first half of the year 2000, has fueled the efforts of enterprises to position themselves in a medium where it was considered to be most important to reach a critical mass of customers as fast as possible (Evans and Wurster, 1999).
-Several years later, after the dust has settled, many dotcoms have disappeared and well-established companies from the offline world have managed to successfully introduce their own online strategy, e.g. by introducing multi-channel retailing.
+The so-called "Internet hype", which lasted until the first half of the year 2000, has fueled the efforts of enterprises to position them in a medium where it was considered to be most important to reach a critical mass of customers as fast as possible (Evans and Wurster, 1999).
+Several years later, after the dust has settled, many dotcoms (companies which operate exclusively or primarily online) have disappeared and well-established companies from the offline world have managed to successfully introduce their own online strategy, e.g., by introducing multi-channel retailing.
 Out of the top 100 brands of the year 2005, only four have started as pure e-brands, namely Google, eBay, Yahoo and Amazon (Interbrand, 2005).
 But even those few successful examples have taken years to get out of the red.
 In the beginning of the Internet's commercial use, many companies didn't fully realize the potentials and threats which come along with the establishment of an online brand.
 On the one hand, companies may benefit from differentiating between distribution channels and target special segments of the market (Strebinger et al., 2004).
 Additionally, brands may be used as search keys, especially when the domain name equals the brand (Rowley, 2004).
 On the other hand, the use of the Internet for communication, sales and distribution has led to a "cannibalization" of existing distribution facilities and to a good deal of severe resistance from sales and distribution personnel.
 Companies such as Dell, which didn't have to bother about existing organizational structures, managed to get a foothold in the market quite fast, and subsequently gained a considerable share of it.
 In many cases a great deal of money has been spent in the buildup of brand recognition, which is completely lost when a new brand is introduced.
-Furthermore, a new brand is not visible "by itself" in the online world.
+Furthermore, a new brand is not visible "by itself' in the online world.
 Only when ranked high in search engines, chances are that users will find it.
 Last but not least, in a world where no interpersonal contact between consumers and vendors exists, trust becomes a major issue (Bryant et al., 2002).
-As long as legal and security issues are not completely solved in the
+As long as legal and security issues are not completely solved in the Internet, a strong brand name, which is ideally been transferred from the online to the offline world, remains a major component of the clients' buying decision.